Stellar cusp and warm dust at the heart of NGC1068: Introduction

-Performing observations in vis-IR that could test the validity of this proposal is not obvious because of several limits: {\it i}) one is dealing with scales which are largely subarcsec (1pc = 20 mas at 10 Mpc) ; {\it ii}) the central region is very obscured by the huge concentration of dust ; {\it iii}) the bright dazzling AGN is totally dominating the flux, making difficult the detection, in its immediate neighbourhood, of fainter structures associated with warm dust emission or stellar population.
+Performing observations in vis-IR that could test the validity of this proposal, especially evidencing the stellar disk, is not obvious because of several limits: {\it i}) we are dealing with scales which are largely subarcsec (1pc = 20 mas at 10 Mpc) ; {\it ii}) the central region is very obscured by the huge concentration of dust ; {\it iii}) the bright dazzling AGN is totally dominating the flux, making difficult the detection, in its immediate neighbourhood, of fainter structures associated with warm dust emission or stellar population.
 Of course millimetric interferometry, especially using ALMA, could solve the two first issues, but it is not suited to probe stellar emission.
-On the other hand, the combination of adaptive optics on large telescope and imaging in the near-IR gives the opportunity to tackle the problem, at least on nearby AGNs.
-This is the object of this paper where we present an analysis of AO images of NGC1068 in Ks and H, as well as in several narrow-band filters, obtained with SPHERE on the VLT.
+On the other hand, the combination of adaptive optics on large telescopes and imaging in the near-IR gives the opportunity to tackle the problem, at least on nearby AGNs.
+This is the goal of this paper where we present an analysis of Adaptive Optics (AO) images of NGC 1068 in K$_{s}$-band and H, as well as in several narrow-band filters, obtained with SPHERE on the VLT.

-NGC 1068 is a typical Seyfert 2 galaxy which has been the target for many studies about AGN since it is one of the closest active nucleus (14.4 Mpc, following \citealt{Bland-Hawthorn1997}) and therefore one of the brightest.
-One consequence of this brightness is that the nucleus can be used as the guide source for a sensitive enough AO system, allowing to obtain high angular images in the NIR, as e.g. with NAOS (\citealt{Rouan2004,Gratadour2006}) or more recently using SPHERE (\citealt{Gratadour2015}).
+NGC 1068 is a Seyfert 2 galaxy which has been the target for many studies about AGN since it is one of the closest active nucleus (14.4 Mpc, following \citealt{Bland-Hawthorn1997}) and therefore one of the brightest.
+One consequence is that the nucleus is bright enough to be used as the guide source for the wavefront sensor of the AO system, allowing to obtain high angular resolution images in the near-Infrared (NIR), as e.g. with PUEO-CFHT \citep{Gratadour2003}, NAOS-VLT (\citealt{Rouan2004,Gratadour2006,Prieto05}), SINFONI-VLT \citep{Davies07,Muller09}, or more recently using SPHERE-VLT (\citealt{Gratadour2015}).